Low Back Pain And Sciatica

 Pain is our body’s way of telling us that something is not working correctly.
-Pain can be acute or chronic and vary from mild and dull to sharp and intense.
+Pain can be acute or chronic and vary from mild or dull pain or be sharp and intense or debilitating.
 Some pain is there all of the time, and other pains come and go.
-The causes or pain are innumerable but sitting too much, poor posture, sports injuries, and repetitive movements are some of the most common.
+The causes of pain vary, but sitting too much, poor posture, sports injuries, and repetitive movements are some of the most common.
 Emotional pain and physical pain can aggravate one another, so one’s stress level must also be considered when addressing pain.

 The physiology of how pain works is that you have sensory nerves which are firing and giving the brain pain signals.
 There might or might not have a structural problem causing these signals.
 Pain can be caused by a sensory dysfunction or a “misfire” of pain signals.
 Studies show that in most cases of chronic pain there is no structural cause.
-Unfortunately most doctors who are not well trained in neurology, and they assume that if you have pain, there must be a structural reason.
+Unfortunately most treatment options such as medications and surgery do not address this type of pain very well.
+There are also times that a doctor or other clinician may assume that if you have pain, there must be a structural reason.
 In other words, there must be some form of structure, bone, soft tissue, disc or some object actually pushing on the sensory nerve, causing it to continuously fire.
 This assumption can lead to unnecessary surgeries or other interventions.

 In order for the brain to register pain, there has to be two types of neural signals hitting the brain at about the same time.
 The first signal is from the sensory nerve or nerves themselves.
 The second is from the proprioceptive, or “location” nerves which are also firing right next to the sensory nerves.
 The proprioceptive nerves tell the brain where your pain is coming from.
 If everything is working properly, the brain will release chemicals called enkephalins, the body’s natural pain killers.
 These chemicals block the pain receptor sites in the brain, all along the spine, and the blood vessels where you feel the pain.
 They stop the chronic pain and allow the body to return to normal function.

-Obviously, with those patients who suffer from chronic discomfort, this mechanism is no longer working.
+In patients who suffer from chronic pain, this mechanism is no longer working.
 There are many reasons the body’s natural pain-relieving mechanism could have malfunctioned.
 However, the number one cause appears to be a problem in the proprioceptive nerves.
-If the signal strength of these nerbes is too low, the brain will not release the enkephalins and thus the pain continues.
+If the signal strength of these nerves is too low, the brain will not release the enkephalins and thus the pain continues.
 Acupuncture will raise the signal strength of the proprioceptive nerves and the result is a sudden and dramatic relief from pain.
 This is why Acupuncture can treat an incredibly wide variety of pain problems.